 How much does fence-installation advertising cost in Jacksonville?

-Most Jacksonville fence installers run $150–$400 customer acquisition cost (CAC).
-Google Local Services Ads charge $25–$80 per lead in fencing — competition is lower than HVAC or plumbing because most metros only have 3–5 LSA advertisers in the category.
-Service Direct pay-per-lead pricing runs $35–$70 with operator-controlled bids.
-Angi, Thumbtack, and HomeAdvisor sell the same shared lead to 3–5 competing contractors, so booked-job economics are worse than the headline CPL.
-WilDi Maps' Cost Per Verified Delivery (CPVD) starts from $0.20 (background); tunnels and zones are priced higher for hyper-local precision.
+Most Jacksonville fence installers run $150-$400 customer acquisition cost (CAC).
+Google Local Services Ads charge $25-$80 per lead in fencing.
+Competition is lower than HVAC or plumbing because most metros only have 3-5 LSA advertisers in the category.
+Service Direct pay-per-lead pricing runs $35-$70 with operator-controlled bids.
+Angi, Thumbtack, and HomeAdvisor sell the same shared lead to 3-5 competing contractors, so booked-job economics are worse than the headline CPL.
+WilDi Maps' Cost Per Verified Delivery (CPVD) starts from $0.25 (background, tier-based); tunnels and zones are priced higher for hyper-local precision.

 What is Cost Per Verified Delivery (CPVD)?

 Cost Per Verified Delivery is WilDi Maps' pricing model.
-You pay $0.20 each time your message is delivered to a real phone moving through a real street segment you've leased on background rotation.
-The delivery is GPS-verified — the device was physically present in the corridor at the time of delivery.
+You pay from $0.25 each time your message is delivered to a real phone moving through a real street segment you own on background rotation.
+The delivery is GPS-verified: the device was physically present in the corridor at the time of delivery.
 Tunnels (1-mile road strips) and zones (1-sq-mi areas) are priced higher for hyper-local precision and exclusive corridor ownership.
 No bots, no off-screen impressions, no auction, no shared leads, no Middleman Tax.

 What wind-rating does my Jacksonville residential fence need to meet?